CompPhysics/MachineLearning/README.md

 - _TEK5040 Deep learning for autonomous systems_ https://www.uio.no/studier/emner/matnat/its/TEK5040/.
 The course addresses advanced algorithms and architectures for deep learning with neural networks.
 The course provides an introduction to how deep-learning techniques can be used in the construction of key parts of advanced autonomous systems that exist in physical environments and cyber environments.
 - _STK4051 Computational Statistics_ https://www.uio.no/studier/emner/matnat/math/STK4051/index-eng.html
 - _STK4021 Applied Bayesian Analysis and Numerical Methods_ https://www.uio.no/studier/emner/matnat/math/STK4021/i

+***Course platforms/Structure:
+Include information about the online course management system you will use.
+For example:***
+This course will be delivered online through the course management system and you will need your MSU NetID to login to the course from the D2L homepage (http://d2l.msu.edu).

+In D2L, you will access online lessons, course materials, and additional resources.
+Activities may consist of readings, discussion forums, email, journaling, wikis, and other online activities.
+Add and remove listed activities as appropriate to your course.
+Include information regarding the synchronous or asynchronous elements of your online course.

+OR

+This course will be delivered in a hybrid mode.
+The online components of the class will be [list activities here] and will be accessible here [add information such as the materials and lectures will be on D2L].
+The in-person components of the class include [list activities here] and will be held at [include relevant location, time, dates and activities information here].

+OR

+This course will be delivered face to face until Thanksgiving (November 26, 2020), after which all instruction will be fully online.
+When transitioning to online after Thanksgiving we will be doing [list activities here] using [list platform information here].

+Technical Assistance:
+Information helpful for the use of required software, including D2L: Include information on how to navigate necessary software, expectations, instructions on how to access course material, and where to find technical and online course development assistance.
+For example: If you need technical assistance at any time during the course or to report a problem you can:

+• Visit the MSU Help site at http://help.msu.edu
+• Visit the Desire2Learn Help Site at http://help.d2l.msu.edu
+• Call the MSU IT Service Desk at (517)432-6200, (844)678-6200, or e-mail at ithelp@msu.edu
+• Request assistance navigating and requesting instructional design help: https://tech.msu.edu/service-catalog/teaching/instructional-design-development/
+Consider including pointers for which browsers and internet speeds are best for working with D2L:
+Browser/mobile support for D2L: https://documentation.brightspace.com/EN/brightspace/requirements/all/browser_support.htm
+Guide for internet speed:  https://broadbandnow.com/guides/how-much-internet-speed-do-i-need.
+For most courses, 25 Mbps should work.
+If there is no mandatory video component, then students may be able to interact with the course with a slower connection.
+Most courses have a generic statement that says the course requires access to "high speed" internet.